 The field type DCT_MENUFORM is like DCT_MENU but in addition the field has an associated link field.
-The information for the link field can be entered via a set of form manipulation fields.

 DCT_INLINK (input), DCT_OUTLINK (output), and DCT_FWDLINK (forward) specify that the field is a link, which has an associated set of static access routines described in the next subsection.
 A field that has any of these types can also be accessed via the dbGetString, dbPutString, dbVerify, and dbGetRange routines.